SteohenAmoako/VulnScan.IO/README.md

 The core of the application lies in its three-pronged analysis approach:
 1.  **Client-Side Heuristics:** It performs an initial scan of URL parameters against a comprehensive library of known malicious patterns, identifying potential vectors for common attacks like XSS, SQL Injection, and Path Traversal right in the browser.
 2.  **External API Integration:** The tool enriches its analysis by querying external services.
-It integrates with the VirusTotal API to submit URLs for in-depth malware and vulnerability scanning, and with the API Ninjas service to fetch and display domain metadata, such as age and registrar information.
+It integrates with the VirusTotal API for malware scanning, API Ninjas for domain metadata, Mozilla Observatory for HTTP header analysis, SSL Labs for TLS configuration, and the National Vulnerability Database (NVD) for known software vulnerabilities.
 3.  **AI-Powered Reporting:** A key innovation is the use of a Genkit-powered AI flow to process and interpret the raw data from all sources.
 The AI generates a holistic summary that explains the overall security posture in plain language, making complex findings accessible to non-technical users.

 The results are presented in a clean, intuitive dashboard featuring a visual severity chart, detailed breakdown cards for each analysis type, and links to educational resources, empowering users to understand and address potential security weaknesses.